 - Letters of Accommodations (LOA) are then prepared for each course.
 The LOAs are signed by the DSS Administrator and given to you.

 - You are responsible to deliver the LOA to your professor(s).
-DSS provides 2 copies of the LOA so your professor can keep one for their records.**
+DSS provides two copies of the LOA so your professor can keep one for their records.**